ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 Why is it advantageous to obtain the optimal value of "wip" (work-in-progress) then?
 The work-in-progress could be distributed to other teams by the manager, ensuring that most teams have the right amount of work to do and can therefore maximize their production.<br>

-However, a general optimal "wip" value is less likely to exist, because the optimal value is the collective result of all other data.
+However, a general optimal "wip" value is less likely to exist, because its optimal value is the collective result of all other data.
 We can, in turn, build a model that uses the "wip" as the label and "actual productivity"(wishful productivity) as one of the features.
 Then we are able to obtain the optimal "wip" value for a specific employee group.<br>
 </details>

 ## 7. Conclusion